commercetools/commercetools-sync-java/docs/usage/QUICK_START.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ### 1. Installation
-- Make sure you have `JDK 11` installed.
+- Make sure you have `JDK 11` or higher installed.
 - Add the following dependency in your application:
 - For Maven users:
 ````xml